 Some assets can be both marital and non-marital property.
 For example, a house that was purchased before the marriage is not marital property.
 However, during the marriage, if you and/or your spouse use marital funds to pay the mortgage, the house then becomes part marital and part non-marital, in proportion to the payments made with marital funds.
 Learn more about marital and non-marital property.

-Real property (such as land or a house) that is held by “tenants by the entireties” is considered marital property unless you and your spouse have a valid agreement to exclude it.
-MD.
-Code Fam.
-Law § 8-201(e)(2).
-“Tenancies” are a legal concept that describes how the owners hold the property and the different benefits and legal rules that result (such as what happens when one owner dies, how can the property be sold, etc.).
+Real property (such as land or a house) that is held by “tenants by the entireties” is considered marital property unless you and your spouse have a valid agreement to exclude it.“Tenancies” are a legal concept that describes how the owners hold the property and the different benefits and legal rules that result (such as what happens when one owner dies, how can the property be sold, etc.).
 Learn more about joint ownership of real property.